 How to Cut a Watermelon into Cubes

 Wondering how to cube a watermelon?
 Watermelon cubes are great for enjoying in a bowl as a healthy snack, adding into salads or feeding a crowd in a big fruit platter.
 Pile them onto a serving plate or pack them in a container for a picnic!
+Watch the video below to see how easy it is to cut a watermelon:

 - Prepare Watermelon: Wash and dry the watermelon, then cut off both ends to create a flat surface.